-The Illumio Core policy model is a label-based system, which means that the rules you write don't require the use of an IP address or subnet, like traditional firewall solutions.
+The Illumio Core policy model is a label-based system, meaning the rules you write don't require the use of an IP address or subnet, like traditional firewall solutions.
 You control the range of your policy by using labels.
 This helps you categorize your workloads more quickly and makes it easier to set up your policy.